 This turkey was from a local farm so it’s smaller and was perfect to hang in my smoker.
 Buying products from local farms, especially meats, is so important for our health, and it’s always best to get a free-range turkey.
 If buying from a grocery store, look for a turkey from a high-quality company/brand that is all natural, antibiotic free, and organic.

-Hope you try this deliciously different double smoked rum turkey for dinner this Thanksgiving.
-Serve it with these savory green beans and these light-as-air cheddar angel biscuits.
-Perfect for a Christmas holiday dinner too.
+Hope you try this deliciously different double rum smoked turkey recipe for dinner this Thanksgiving.
+If you need some additional sides for your holiday dinner, try serving it with these savory green beans and these light-as-air cheddar angel biscuits.

 - 2 quarts water